ibm-watson-iot/iot-java/README.md

 iot-java (This is a pre-release version and its still a work in progress)
 ========
-The Java Client Library cab be used to connect to the [IBM Internet of Things (IoT) Foundation](https://internetofthings.ibmcloud.com/).
+The Java Client Library can be used to connect to the [IBM Internet of Things (IoT) Foundation](https://internetofthings.ibmcloud.com/).
 Use the Java Client Library for the following activities:

 * Subscribe to device events, device status, application status
 * Register Devices, de-register devices and retrieve information about devices
 * Retrieve Historian Information

 All samples are based on common client code.
-This client uses google-gson to convert Java objects to a JSON, which is supports the sending
+This client uses google-gson to convert Java objects to a JSON object.

 Apache Ant is required if you wish to build the project locally.